PaxGunner/DBDLobby-SilentHill/README.md

 # DBDLobby-SilentHill

+KNOWN ISSUES: camera positions are glitched and show from an incorrect angle - this will be updated eventually but I am really burnt out on modding.

 Full recreation (1:1) of the Silent Hill (4.1.2) Lobby in Dead by Daylight

 V1.3 of the Silent Hill Lobby mod is available in the Releases tab (.pak file) <br>